stevedekorte/strvct.net/README.md

 #### Property Tiles

-**Property Tiles** present a property of a domain object and typically display a name, value, note, and error (i.e. validation error).
+**Property Tiles** present a property of a domain object and typically display a name and value, and optionally a note, and/or error (i.e. validation error).

 <diagram>
 Property Tile